National Youth Poet Laureate: Finalists and winners

+Winners' History

 Amanda Gorman of Los Angeles was 19 when she was awarded the title of first National Youth Poet Laureate in 2017.
 She writes about race, gender politics, growing up in Los Angeles and the changes the city has seen in her lifetime.
 She attended Harvard University.
 She became the youngest poet to read at a presidential inauguration, reciting her poem "The Hill We Climb" at the inauguration of Joe Biden on January 20, 2021.

 Patricia Frazier of Chicago was 19 when she became the second National Youth Poet Laureate in 2018.
 She writes about gentrification of Chicago, her childhood, her grandmother, and other issues affecting young queer and diverse people.
 She attends Columbia College Chicago.

 Kara Jackson of Chicago was 19 when she became the third National Youth Poet Laureate in 2019.
 She writes about being on the cusp of childhood and adulthood and what it means to be a prison abolitionist.
 She attended Smith College, graduating in 2023.

 Meera Dasgupta of New York City was 16 when she became the fourth and the youngest National Youth Poet Laureate in 2020.
 She is an advocate for student voice and gender equality, having worked throughout the city on various projects in order to empower young women and to increase civic engagement within other students her age.

 Alexandra Huynh of Sacramento became the fifth National Youth Poet Laureate in 2021 at the age of 18.
 She writes about racial disparity and environmental change and its impact on people.
 She attended Stanford University, graduating in June 2025.